Gotthilf Weisstein: Life

 Born in Berlin, Weisstein was the son of a merchant.
 His uncle was the social physician Salomon Neumann.
 He attended Grützmacher's pre-school at Hausvogteiplatz and then the Französisches Gymnasium Berlin, where he passed the Abitur in 1870.
 He studied classical philology, Sanskrit and philosophy, later German Studies in Berlin with Moriz Haupt, Moritz Lazarus and Heymann Steinthal.
 A doctoral project seems to have failed.
 Weisstein gave up his intention of pursuing an academic career and became a journalist.
 He obtained his first editorial position at the Stuttgarter Chronik, then worked for the Stuttgarter Neues Tagblatt; from 1880 he was employed as a permanent contributor to the Berliner Tageblatt and the Tribüne, from 1884 to 1887 he was, alongside Oscar Blumenthal Feuilletonredakteur and theatre editor of the Berliner Tageblatt.

-Then he devoted some time to his abandoned German studies.
+Then he devoted time to his abandoned German studies.
 Later he worked for the National-Zeitung, for which he wrote many reviews, essays and feuilletons.
-Along with Fedor von Zobeltitz and others, he was one of the founding members of the Gesellschaft der Bibliophilen in Weimar in 1899 and of the Berliner Bibliophilen Abend (1905).
+Along with Fedor von Zobeltitz and others, he was a founding member of the Gesellschaft der Bibliophilen in Weimar in 1899 and of the Berliner Bibliophilen Abend (1905).